Excel VBA Class Modules

-After declaring the variable we need to assign the data type, instead of assigning the data type we can just give the name of the class module i.e. CM
+After declaring the variable we need to assign the data type in VBA, instead of assigning the data type we can just give the name of the class module i.e. CM

 Now using the variable “k” we can access the public variable we have defined in the class module i.e. “My Value”.

 As we can see in the above picture it is showing the option of variable name from the class module to assign the value to it.